-The possible right to be reimbursed by Government authorities in the terms set out in the question is not legally protected by the Spanish regime on product liability.
+The possible right to be reimbursed by Government authorities in the terms set out in the question is not legally protected by the Spanish product liability regime.

 7 Costs / Funding

 7.1 Can the successful party recover: (a) court fees or other incidental expenses; and (b) their own legal costs of bringing the proceedings, from the losing party?